 The Riley-Purgatory-Bluff Creek Watershed District (District) is a special purpose unit of government established under Minnesota Statutes chapters 103B and 103D.
-The District, is governed by a five-member board of managers, four of whom are appointed to staggered terms by the Hennepin County Board of Commissioners and one by the Carver County Board of Commissioners.
-In 2012, the District hired an administrator to oversee and direct day-to-day activities and to carry out the Water Management Plan.
+The Riley-Purgatory-Bluff Creek Watershed District, is governed by a five-member Bboard of Mmanagers, four of whom are appointed to staggered terms by the Hennepin County Board of Commissioners and one by the Carver County Boards of Commissioners.
+In 2012, the Riley-Purgatory-Bluff Creek Watershed District hired an administrator to oversee and direct day-to-day activities and to carry out the Water Management Plan.

-This Riley-Purgatory-Bluff Creek Watershed District Governance Manual was adopted by the Board on July 2, 2014, amended February 4, 2015, amended on October 14, 2020, and again amended on [DATE].
-The manual establishes written policies, procedures and instructions for the management of District activities and accounts, recordkeeping and records management, and allocation of duties among District staff and contractors.
+This Riley-Purgatory-Bluff Creek Watershed District Governance Manual was adopted by the Board on July 2, 2014, amended February 4, 2015, and again amended on October 14, 2020, and again amended on [DATE].
+The manual establishes elear-written policies, procedures and instructions for the management of District activities and accounts, complete recordkeeping and records management, and separation allocation of duties among District staff and contractors.
 The manual will also help to ensure that: similar transactions are treated consistently; that accounting principles used are appropriate and proper; and that records and reports are produced in forms desired by the managers and state review entities, including: the Legislature, the Office of the State Auditor; and the Board of Water and Soil Resources.